EGI-Federation/fedcloud-vmi-templates/centos/README.md

 # CentOS 7

-Packer configuration for creating a CentOS 7 ready for FedCloud.
+Packer configuration for creating CentOS 6 and 7 ready for FedCloud.